Key Takeaways:

 The creator of a derivative work needs permission from the copyright owner of the original work to create and distribute their derivative work.

-Legal protection for compilations and derivative works ensures that the creativity and effort put into organising, adapting, or transforming existing material is recognised and respected.
+Legal protection for compilations and derivative works ensures that the creativity and effort put into organising, adapting, or transforming existing material form is recognised and respected.

 It allows creators to build upon existing works, encouraging innovation and the development of new artistic expressions.